Online Safety Policy 2024.docx

 How will parents’/ carers’ support be enlisted?

-• Parents’/ Carers’ attention will be drawn to the Online Safety Policy in letters/ newsletters, the prospectus and on the Roselyn House School / The RHISE Service Websites.
+• Parents’/ Carers’ attention will be drawn to the Online Safety Policy in letters/ newsletters, the prospectus and on the Roselyn House School Websites.

 • Internet issues will be handled sensitively to inform parents/ carers without undue alarm.